We measured our carbon footprint for the first time – and saw how many things we are already doing right

 The biggest part of our carbon emissions comes from the supply chain – scope 3 (and according to Deloitte for many businesses this category accounts for 70% of emissions).

-Within scope 3 there is a category that accounts for emissions from the purchased goods – for us it is all the bread and pastry we buy from our trusted bakery.
-Each loaf represents a long “story” of emissions – from the farmers, growing and using machinery to cultivate and harvest wheat, to the mill where it is cleaned, sifted, ground and packaged, to the truck that delivers the flour – finally, to the bakery where the flour is baked into bread.
-That is why it is the biggest part of our emissions (41,875.25 kg of CO2e) – and the one we have no control over.
+Within Scope 3, there’s a category that accounts for emissions that come from purchased goods – for Breadwinners this includes all the bread and pastries we buy from our trusted bakery.
+Each loaf tells a long “story” of emissions – from the farmers growing wheat and using machinery to cultivate and harvest it, to the mill where it’s cleaned, sifted, ground, and packaged, to the truck that delivers the flour – and finally, to the bakery where it’s baked into bread.
+All these activities have their own carbon footprint.
+This is why it’s the largest part of our emissions (41,875.25 kg of CO₂e) – and the one we have the least control over.

-What we can do is make choices of what we buy and who we purchase from.
-One of the major decisions we made is to only buy certified organic bread.
-Organic farming avoids synthetic pesticides and fertilisers, promotes healthier soils, protects water systems from chemical runoff, and emits 16%-25% less carbon per kg of product compared to conventional farming.
-It not only reduces our environmental impact but helps build a more regenerative food system (you can find out more about the benefits of organic flour in this blog post).
+What we can do is make careful choices about what we buy and who we buy it from.
+One of the major decisions we’ve made is to only purchase certified organic bread.
+Organic farming avoids synthetic pesticides and fertilisers, promotes healthier soils, protects water systems from chemical runoff, and emits 16%25% less carbon per kilogram of product compared to conventional farming.
+It not only reduces our environmental impact but also helps build a more regenerative food system.
+(You can read more about the benefits of organic flour in this blog post).

-We deliberately choose our suppliers that work hard on reducing their own emissions and by doing this reduce our indirect scope 3 emissions.
-Our two main suppliers – Shipton mill and Celtic bakers - are both powered by renewable energy, significantly lowering the indirect emissions linked to our products.
+We deliberately choose partners who work hard to integrate sustainability practices into their operations – and by doing so we also help reduce our indirect Scope 3 emissions.
+Our two main suppliers – Shipton Mill and Celtic Bakers – are both powered by renewable energy, which significantly lowers the indirect emissions associated with our products.
+In the future we hope to carry out a more detailed assessment of our Scope 3 emissions to estimate the role renewable energy plays in the emissions embodied in bread and baked goods.

 Shipton mill has been making significant strides towards becoming sustainable: they eliminated plastic packaging from their website retail orders.
 80% of their lorries are powered by Euro 6 engines - the cleanest currently available.
 Offices and water are heated using the excess heat from the milling process.
-And they also plant lots of trees (have a look at their Torosay rewilding project in Scotland).
+And they also plant lots of trees (take a look at their Torosay rewilding project in Scotland)!

-Our partner bakery, Celtic bakers, is zero waste – they donate 100% of the food waste to charities.
+Our partner bakery, Celtic Bakers, is zero waste – they donate 100% of their food waste to charities.
 Food waste is responsible for 10% of global emissions and uses 25% of all freshwater - that’s why it is important not to waste food.
-Zero waste is an important part of our carbon strategy too – we donate 100% of our surplus food to Too Good To Go which already helped us save 35 metric tons of CO₂e overall with 7.89 metric tons of CO₂e in the last year only.
+Zero waste is a key part of our carbon strategy too – we donate 100% of our surplus food through Too Good To Go, which has already helped us save 35 metric tons of CO₂e overall, including 7.89 metric tons in the past year alone.

-Logistics and distribution is another big part of our carbon footprint (3,029.11 kg of CO2e per year) and the one that represents the biggest opportunity for carbon reduction.
-Our logistics partner’s wholesale vans are powered by Euro 6 engines and to further reduce emissions, our logistics partner uses route optimisation software for our market deliveries, helping to cut down on unnecessary mileage and fuel consumption.
+Logistics and distribution are another significant part of our carbon footprint (3,029.11 kg of CO₂e in the past year) – and they represent our biggest opportunity for carbon reduction.
+Our logistics partner’s wholesale vans are powered by Euro 6 engines, and to further reduce emissions, they use route optimisation software for our market deliveries, helping to cut down on unnecessary mileage and fuel consumption.
 However, diesel vans are still fossil fuel-based.
 As a next step towards zero-emissions deliveries, we are reviewing options to gradually transition our wholesale and market deliveries to electric vans.

 When it comes to our own emissions – our electricity and gas footprint is just 348.3 kg of CO₂e a year because we share an office space and come to the office only once a week.
 Our employee commuting emissions are tiny as well - 186.67 kg of CO₂e.
 All our full-time employees either use public transportation, cycle or walk to work.